weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 XXX-END-DETAILS-BLOCK

-## Configure The Deploy Dey on GitHub
+## Configure The Deploy Key on GitHub

 This allows Flux to read and write to the repo with the Kubernetes manifests in it.